Dahlia 'Bishop of Llandaff'

 Euphorbia mellifera

 This plant was given to me by a kind friend some years ago.
-It's now grown into a fine and handsome specimen, several feet tall, with a number of thick strong stems.
 The flowers are small and some might call them insignificant, but they have an intriguing honey-like scent.
+The leaves are a lovely fresh green, with a red tinge to the edges, and as they're held on tall stems, the plant has a lush and statuesque appearance.

 Photos of Euphorbia mellifera